-DCAA Compliant Accounting software is any financial solution compliant with the Defense Contract Audit Agency (DCAA) requirements.
-The DCAA is responsible for auditing government contracts made with the Department of Defense (DoD).
-For financial and accounting software to be DCAA compliant, it simply means it follows the DCAA’s recommendations to stay compliant.
+DCAA Compliant Accounting software is any financial solution compliant with the Defense Contract Audit Agency (DCAA) requirements, the government organization responsible for auditing government contracts made with the Department of Defense (DoD).
+For financial and accounting software to be DCAA compliant, it simply must follow the latest DCAA’s recommendation and regulations.

-One thing to note is that there is no software that is officially “DCAA approved”.
-The term itself is an inaccurate designation.
-In reality, it’s your organization and procedures you follow that need to be managed better for compliance.
+One thing to note is no software is officially “DCAA approved”, as the term itself is an inaccurate designation.
+In reality, it’s your organization and the procedures you follow that need to be managed better for compliance.
 Any ERP or accounting software could be classified as DCAA compliant if it passes the required accounting system audit based on Government Auditing Standards from the “Yellow Book”.

-Additionally, there is a huge variety of applications available to meet your specific operational needs.
+Additionally, there is a huge variety of applications available for your specific DCAA compliant accounting system.
 For example, manufacturers will find MRP, inventory control, and bill of materials modules, while food services firms can benefit from point of sale solutions.
-Other typical applications can include time and billing, job costing, CRM, e-Commerce, and work order management to name just a few.
+Other typical applications can include time and billing, job costing, CRM, eCommerce, and work order management to name just a few.

 One common need for government contractors is functionality to assist with bid and proposal processes.
 Applications are readily available that will help manage a portfolio of projects, while assisting in developing bids and managing on-going work for specific projects.

-Government contractor organizations are among the most frequently audited businesses.
+Government contractor organizations are among the most frequently audited businesses in the world.
 Compliance with assorted regulations is part of doing business as a government contractor.
 Especially for smaller government contractors, there may be little expertise in dealing with audit agencies and the wide variety of different regulations.
-Software specifically designed to promote regulatory compliance can be of enormous assistance in helping your organization meet DCAA, DCMA, IG, and GAO standards.
+Approved accounting systems specifically designed to promote regulatory compliance can be of enormous assistance in helping your organization meet DCAA, DCMA, DOL, IG, and GAO standards.

-The right accounting software should do more though than simply ensure regulations compliance.
-It should provide you with the tools you need to boost your the profitability of your business and lower your operational cost.
-By more effectively monitoring profitability you can better identify which projects are most financial beneficial to your business and gain insights into the departments, processes, and projects that you need to improve.
-Additionally, automating your processes can not only save you time, but help you avoid costly errors that arise frequently when data is not integrated or needs to be manually re-entered in multiple systems.
+The right government contract accounting software should do more than simply ensure regulations compliance.
+It should also provide you with the tools you need to boost the profitability of your business and lower your operational cost.
+By more effectively monitoring profitability you can better identify which project management processes you need to improve.
+Additionally, if you streamline your accounting processes you can save time and avoid costly errors which arise frequently when data is not integrated or needs to be manually re-entered in multiple systems.